How to Hold an Angle Grinder for Control and Safety

 • Always use both hands: grip the main rear handle with one hand and the side handle with the other for maximum control.

-• Keep your feet shoulder-width apart: this stance helps maintain stability and prevents overreaching, which can lead to a loss of balance.
+• Keep your feet shoulder-width apart: this stance maintains stability and prevents overreaching, which can throw off your balance.

-• Position your body to the side of the grinder: staying off-center reduces the risk of injury from kickbacks and enhances your overall control.
+• Position your body to the side of the grinder: staying off-center reduces the risk of injury from kickbacks and gives you better overall control.

-Additionally, keep a slight bend in your knees and stay centered over your feet.
-This posture helps absorb vibrations and reduces fatigue during prolonged use.
-Finally, verify your workpiece is securely clamped or supported at a comfortable height to minimize strain and enhance balance while grinding.
-Prioritizing these techniques will empower you to operate the grinder effectively and safely.
+Keep a slight bend in your knees and stay centered over your feet.
+This posture absorbs vibrations and reduces fatigue during prolonged use.
+Also, make sure your workpiece is securely clamped or supported at a comfortable height.
+This minimizes strain and helps you stay balanced while grinding.

 Enhancing Control While Operating an Angle Grinder